hypereikon.online @hypereikon

 nonhuman vision synthetic archive signal drift altered sensorium

-Format / technique: a generative A/V performance combining image synthesis, live sound processing, synthetic archival matter, and immersive projection.
+A generative A/V performance combining image synthesis, live sound processing, synthetic archival matter, and immersive projection.
+Signal, drift, disintegration, mutation, and return organize its audiovisual route.

 Close image of a nonhuman eye.
 Synthetic archive of floating ecological and biological forms.
 Vertical forest-like digital artifact.
 Fragmented archival terrain.
 Organism-like synthetic pods.